 Just meters from the historic Bayards Cove, the cosy and atmospheric Bayards Cove Inn serves both a traditional cream tea and afternoon tea as well as a savoury tea option, consisting of a cheese scone, onion marmalade, mature cheddar cheese and tea.
 All options are available all day.

 The Barn Café at Greenway House, the holiday home of crime writer Agatha Christie managed by the National Trust is another great option if you’re looking for an afternoon tea with a day out!
 Explore the stunning house and gardens before sipping on a warming cup of tea and indulging in some scones!

-For an animal themed day out with a cream tea treat, head to Henny Penny’s Café at Pennywell Farm, near Buckfastleigh.
+For an animal themed day out with a cream tea treat, head to The Coffee Cabin at Pennywell Farm, near Buckfastleigh.
 Just off the main farmyard, you can relax with a delicious cream tea with Devonshire Langage Farm clotted cream!